-We have developed five tests for COVID-19.
-We have three molecular tests that help detect an active infection of COVID-19 and two serology tests that help detect antibodies.
+We have developed twelve tests for COVID-19 globally.
+We have molecular and antigen tests that help detect an active infection of COVID-19, as well as serology tests that help detect antibodies.
 Our first molecular test is used on our lab-based molecular instrument, m2000.
 Many of these instruments are already located in hospital and academic medical center labs where patients go for care.
-For more information on m2000, check out this article: https://www.abbott.com/corpnewsroom/product-and-innovation/abbott-launches-novel-coronavirus-test.html
+For more information on m2000, check out this article: https://abbo.tt/2U1WMiU

-Our rapid, molecular point-of-care test detects COVID-19 in as little as 5 minutes, with negative results in 13 minutes.
-This test is used on our ID NOW platform.
-For more information on ID NOW check out this article: https://www.abbott.com/corpnewsroom/product-and-innovation/detect-covid-19-in-as-little-as-5-minutes.html
+Our rapid, molecular point-of-care test detects COVID-19 in 13 minutes or less.
+This test is used on our ID NOW instrument.
+For more information on ID NOW check out this article: https://abbo.tt/2UT36cN

-Our lab serology blood tests running on ARCHITECT and Alinity i systems are used for the detection of the antibody, IgG, and identify if a person was previously infected with the virus that causes COVID-19.
-An antibody is a protein that the body produces in the late stages of infection and may remain for up to months and possibly longer after a person has recovered.
+Our lab serology blood tests running on ARCHITECT and Alinity i systems are used for the detection of antibodies, IgG and IgM, and to identify if a person was previously infected with the virus that causes COVID-19.
+An antibody is a protein that the body produces in the late stages of infection.

 Antibody testing is an important step to tell if someone has been previously infected.
-It will provide more understanding of the virus, including how long antibodies stay in the body.
-This type of knowledge could help support the development of treatments and vaccines.
+It will provide a better understanding of the virus, including how long antibodies stay in the body.
+This type of knowledge could help support research about how the virus spreads within communities and immune responses to vaccines.

 Abbott has been a global leader in infectious disease testing for decades, having developed the world's first HIV test.
 We created a Global Surveillance Program 25 years ago to monitor HIV and hepatitis viruses and have a long-standing discovery program to identify new or unknown pathogens.
 While developing an accurate and reliable test normally takes years, our expert team of scientists worked around the clock to compress the timeframe down to weeks.
 Our tests are all important tools in the broader comprehensive testing effort.